modin-project/modin/docs/getting_started/troubleshooting.rst

   4  9.0    10

-In this case `DataFrame` read by pandas in the column ``col1`` contain only ``str`` data because of the first string value ("one"), that forced pandas to handle full column data as strings.
-Modin the first partition (the first three rows) read data similarly to pandas, but the second partition (the last two rows) doesn't contain any strings in the first column and it's data is read as floats because of the last column value and as a result `7` value was read as `7.0`, that differs from pandas output.
+In this case, the `DataFrame` read by pandas in the column ``col1`` contain only ``str`` data because of the first string value ("one"), which forces pandas to handle the full column data as strings.
+The first Modin partition (the first three rows) handles the data as pandas does, but the second partition (the last two rows) reads the data as floats.
+This is because the second column contains an int and float, and thus the column type is interpreted as float.
+As a result, `7` is interpreted as `7.0`, which differs from the pandas output.

-The above example showed the mechanism of occurrence of pandas and Modin ``read_csv`` outputs discrepancy during heterogeneous data import.
-Please note, that similar situations can occur during different data/parameters combinations.
+The above example demonstrated heterogenous data import mismatch with str, int, and float types, but heterogeneous data import with other data/parameters combinations can also result in data type mismatches with pandas.

 **Solution**

-In the case if heterogeneous data is detected, corresponding warning will be showed in the user's console.
-Currently, the discrepancies of such type doesn't properly handled by Modin, and to avoid this issue, it is needed to set ``dtype`` parameter of ``read_csv`` function manually to force correct data type definition during data import by partitions.
-Note, that to avoid excessive performance degradation, ``dtype`` value should be set fine-grained as it possible (specify ``dtype`` parameter only for columns with heterogeneous data).
+In the case where heterogeneous data is detected, a corresponding warning will be shown in the user's console.
+Currently, the discrepancies of such type aren't properly handled by Modin, and to avoid this issue, you need to set the ``dtype`` parameter of ``read_csv`` manually to force the correct data type definition during data import.
+Note that to avoid excessive performance degradation, ``dtype`` value should be set as minimally as possible (specify ``dtype`` parameter only for columns with heterogeneous data).

-Setting of ``dtype`` parameter works well for most of the cases, but, unfortunately, it is ineffective if data file contain column which should be interpreted as index (``index_col`` parameter is used) since ``dtype`` parameter is responsible only for data fields.
-For example, if in the above example, ``kwargs`` will be set in the next way:
+Specifying the ``dtype`` parameter will work well in most cases.
+Unfortunately, it is ineffective if the data file contains a column which should be interpreted as the index (``index_col`` parameter is used) since the ``dtype`` parameter is responsible only for data fields.
+For example, if in the above example, ``kwargs`` was set like this:

 .. code-block:: python